GFDRR/open-risk-data-dashboard/docs/interviews/README.md

 - **UX** some terms are not always clear (global data, worldwide or multi-region scale datasets?)

+- **Dataset** category does not imply the many datasets will share a common ground in term of datapoints (column naming, data schema)

+- **Add a dataset** is effortful and the more dataset you add, the more time-consumming the maintenance of the metadata becomes.

 ### What could be made to make the Index more valuable

 - **Data** seeing water companies and university data as well